criskoapps/criskoapps.github.io/README.md

 Take me now, baby, here as I am
 Pull me close, try and understand
 Desire is hunger is the fire I breathe
 Love is a banquet on which we feed

 Come on now, try and understand
 The way I feel when I'm in your hand
 Take my hand, come undercover
 They can't hurt you now
 Can't hurt you now, can't hurt you now

 Because the night belongs to lovers
 Because the night belongs to lust
 Because the night belongs to lovers
 Because the night belongs to us

 Have I doubt when I am alone
 Love is a ring, the telephone
 Love is an angel disguised as lust
 Here in our bed until the morning comes

 Come on now, try and understand
 The way I feel under your command

-Take my hands, and the sun descends
+Take my hands, as the sun descends
 They can't touch you now
 Can't touch you now, can't touch you now

 Because the night belongs to lovers
 Because the night belongs to lust
 Because the night belongs to lovers
 Because the night belongs to us

 With love we sleep
 With doubt the vicious circle
 Turns and burns
 Without you I cannot live
 Forgive the yearning burning

-I believe in time, too real to feel
+I believe it's time, too real to feel

 So touch me now, touch me now, touch me now

 Because the night belongs to lovers
 Because the night belongs to lust
 Because the night belongs to lovers
 Because the night belongs to us

 Because tonight, there are two lovers
 If we believe in the night we trust
 Because the night belongs to lovers
 Because the night belongs to lust

 Because the night
 Belongs to lovers
 Because the night
 Belongs to us

 [índice](#belenus---letras-das-músicas-ensaiadas)